oskardudycz/Ogooreck/mdsource/README.source.md

 - write tests seamlessly,
 - make them readable,
 - cut needed boilerplate by the set of helpful extensions and wrappers,
+- don't create a full-blown BDD framework,
+- no Domain-Specific Language,
 - don't replace testing frameworks (works with all, so XUnit, NUnit, MSTests, etc.),
 - testing frameworks and assert library agnostic,
 - keep things simple, but allow compositions and extension.